-- CLOSING Any piece of fictional prose has to end somewhere, and for many readers this is one of the most crucial features of a work of fiction.
+Any piece of fictional prose has to end somewhere, and for many readers this is one of the most crucial features of a work of fiction.
 Some short stories exist primarily for the twist, the surprise reversal of expectations at the end, that can give so much pleasure (e.g. the destruction of the valuable piece of furniture at the end of Roald Dahl's "Parson's Pleasure").
 Many readers enjoy a sense of poetic justice when the good are rewarded and the bad punished (e.g. "Parson's Pleasure").
 Sometimes readers are not at all sure what is going to happen and the ending is suspenseful (e.g. will Ralph be killed in Lord of the Flies?).
 However, sometimes endings are neat and we know very clearly what happens (e.g. the detective story in which the crime is solved and the criminal caught).
-In opposition to these closed endings are more open ones where the writer leaves questions unanswered and judgements unsure (e.g. many Katherine Mansfield short stories). - CONFLICT and CONTRAST These are two of the basic ingredients of stories.
+In opposition to these closed endings are more open ones where the writer leaves questions unanswered and judgements unsure (e.g. many Katherine Mansfield short stories).

+CONFLICT and CONTRAST

+These are two of the basic ingredients of stories.
 An initial situation suddenly turns into conflict and the story ends when it is resolved.
 Good fights evil, black fights white, police fight gangsters, young fight old, and so on (e.g. J.R.R.
 Tolkien's The Lord of the Rings).
 Often the heroes and villains are mirror-images of one another (Robert Stevenson's Dr Jekyll and Mr Hyde is an extreme example).
 Contrast operates at many levels in a text.
-For example, town contrasts with country, love with hate, appearance with reality, sophistication with naivety, and wealth with poverty. - CULTURAL The curriculum does not expect learners to spend a lot of time on this, BACKGROUND though some research into the history of the Belgian Congo would, for example, help illuminate Joseph Conrad's Heart of Darkness. - DIALOGUE Some writers place great emphasis on dialogue to move the plot forward and to assist with characterisation.
-Styles of speech are used as clues to personality.
-One character might swear, another be euphemistic and so on (e.g. Archibald's style of speech shows his class and mentality in P.G.
-Wodehouse's "The Reverent Wooing of Archibald").
+For example, town contrasts with country, love with hate, appearance with reality, sophistication with naivety, and wealth with poverty.

+CULTURAL BACKGROUND The curriculum does not expect students to spend a lot of time on this, though some research into the history of the Belgian Congo would, for example, help illuminate Joseph Conrad's Heart of Darkness.